-Discrimination, Harassment in all its forms, and Bullying are all behaviours that are contrary to the GPT Group's values and culture.
-If an employee feels they have been, or are being, subject to these kinds of behaviours, the GPT Group encourages the employee to consider raising it directly with the person involved.
+Discrimination, Harassment in all its forms, Vilification, Victimisation and Bullying are all behaviours that are contrary to GPT's values and culture.
+If a worker feels they have been, or are being, subject to these kinds of behaviours, GPT encourages the worker to consider raising it directly with the person involved.
 This should help to ensure that the other person is fully aware that their behaviour is unwelcome or unacceptable.

-If this does not resolve the employee's concerns, or if the employee is not comfortable raising it directly with the other person, the employee should advise their manager and/or a member of People & Performance as soon as possible (see also the Grievance Policy).
+If this does not resolve the worker's concerns, or if the worker is not comfortable raising it directly with the other person, the worker should advise their manager and/or a member of the People team as soon as possible (see also the Grievance Policy).

-Once a matter has been formally raised, an appropriate person will assist the employee with their concerns.
-Depending on the nature and seriousness of the concerns, this may involve working with the employee to put their concerns in writing and asking the employee how they would like the matter to be resolved.
+Once a matter has been formally raised, an appropriate person will assist the worker with their concerns.
+Depending on the nature and seriousness of the concerns, this may involve working with the worker to put their concerns in writing and asking the worker how they would like the matter to be resolved.
 If it cannot be resolved informally, or if the concerns are serious, then an investigation may be required to clarify what has occurred and to determine the best course of action to resolve the matter.

-If inappropriate workplace behaviour is substantiated, the GPT Group will take appropriate action.
-Persons found to have breached this policy may be subject to disciplinary action, which may include termination of employment or their engagement with the GPT Group.
+If inappropriate workplace behaviour is substantiated, GPT will take appropriate action.
+Persons found to have breached this policy may be subject to disciplinary action, which may include termination of employment or their engagement with GPT..
 (See Code of Conduct for further information on disciplinary action).

-If an employee is found to have raised a malicious or false complaint against another person in order to prejudice that person, the employee may also be subject to appropriate disciplinary action, which may include termination of employment or ending the employee's engagement or relationship with the GPT Group.
+If a worker is found to have raised a malicious or false complaint against another person in order to prejudice that person, the worker may also be subject to appropriate disciplinary action, which may include termination of employment or ending the worker's engagement or relationship with GPT..